genesiscardozo/genesiscardozo/README.md

 #### ABOUT ME:
 - **I'm Open to Opportunities!** 💻
-- Currently on a journey of learning JavaScript and React.
+- Currently on a journey of learning Python.
 - Enthusiastic about UX/UI design and its impact.
 - I'm passionate about technology and learning new things.